Greece is one of the most touristic countries in Europe. But what is Athens famous for? Here are 5 things for which Athens is famous

 During my last trip to Athens, I had a hard time getting to actually visit this place.
 Why?
 Check out How I spent 7 days in Athens.

 The Greek Tavern aka Restaurant

-A taverna is a small Greek restaurant which of course, served Greek cuisine.
+A taverna is a small Greek restaurant which, of course, serves Greek cuisine.
 The oldest taverna was discovered in Athens at the Ancient Agora (Athenian Agora) excavation site.
-They found a huge number of cooking tools as well as plates, bowls casseroles and jugs.
+They found a huge number of cooking tools as well as plates, bowls, casseroles and jugs.

 The archaeologist also found a lot of fish bones, revealing the menu specialities (a tradition which is carried out to this day): oysters, mussels and large fish.
 Wine is another important part of the traditional menu.
 The remains of such a wine shop were also found near the Athenian Agora.

-The traditional Greek cuisine included on its menu: bread, lamb, pork, beef, salad, fish and seafood dishes, tzatziki (yoghurt, garlic and cucumber dip), souvlaki (small pieces of meat and sometimes vegetables grilled), wine and spirits (ouzo and Metaxa brandy).
+The traditional Greek cuisine included on its menu: bread, lamb, pork, beef, salad, fish and seafood dishes, tzatziki (yoghurt, garlic and cucumber dip), souvlaki (small pieces of meat and sometimes grilled vegetables), wine and spirits (ouzo and Metaxa brandy).
 Did you know that the drinking age in Greece is 18?

-The Mediterranean cuisine is a famous one and you can find Greek taverns all around the world.
+Mediterranean cuisine is a famous one, and you can find Greek taverns all around the world.
 Did you know they also have a lot of vegan dishes?
 I tell you, it’s delicious.
 Check out my recommended vegan restaurants in Athens.